Coastal States Organization Leadership

 Mike Friis (WI)

-Served with the US Peace Corps in Bolivia with wife Diane in 1994 – 1997 working on Soil Conservation and Community Agriculture.
-Graduate of the University of Wisconsin – Madison (1989).
-Current Membership: Chair of Coastal States Organization (CSO), University of Wisconsin Sea Grant Advisory Committee, Lakes Superior National Estuary Research Reserve Advisory Board, National Oceanic and Atmospheric Administration (NOAA) Great Lakes Regional Collaboration Team, NOAA Digital Coast Partnership Team, Wisconsin Department of Transportation Harbor Advisory Council
+Mike Friis is the Leader of the Resource Policy Team at the WI Department of Administration, serving since 1998.
+The Resource Planning Team consists of the administration of three program areas—the Wisconsin Coastal Management Program, the Wisconsin Comprehensive Planning Grant Program, and the Wisconsin Land Information Program.
+Prior to his current position, Mike served with the US Peace Corps in Bolivia with wife his Diane working on Soil Conservation and Community Agriculture.
+He is a graduate of the University of Wisconsin – Madison (1989).
+In addition to serving on the CSO Executive Committee, Mike serves on the University of Wisconsin Sea Grant Advisory Committee, Lakes Superior National Estuary Research Reserve Advisory Board, National Oceanic and Atmospheric Administration (NOAA) Great Lakes Regional Collaboration Team, NOAA Digital Coast Partnership Team, and Wisconsin Department of Transportation Harbor Advisory Council

 Janice Castro (CNMI)